cardano-foundation/CIPs/CIP-????/README.md

 When managing large collections of thousands of NFTs, one often needs to set a given field to the same value for many NFTs.
-Doing this individually for each NFT via CIP-25 updates or CIP-???? simple updates is inefficient, so we have proposed the regex metadata update as a succinct way to specify a mapping from multiple token names to a single metadata update.
+Doing this individually for each NFT via CIP-25 updates or CIP-86 simple updates is inefficient, so we have proposed the regex metadata update as a succinct way to specify a mapping from multiple token names to a single metadata update.